-- Prepare short videos with clear instructions on how to get started and use the datasets.
+- Preparing short videos with clear instructions on how to get started and use the datasets.

 - Making use of a data dictionary that describes the dataset and provides examples.

-- Train power users together and provide them with new information regularly.
+- Training power users together and providing them with new information regularly.

-- Data visualisations that encourage exploration and can be repurposed.
+- Providing data visualisations that encourage exploration and can be repurposed.

-- Clear expectations about data governance responsibilities and a framework in place.
+- Setting clear expectations about data governance responsibilities and putting a framework in place.